chancancode/json_expressions/README.md

 ## Support for `MiniTest::Spec` (and other testing frameworks)

 The `Matcher` class itself is written in a testing-framework-agnostic manner.
-This allows you to easily write custom helpers/matchers for your favorite testing framework. `MiniTest::Spec` is on my TODO list, but it is not a high priority for me personally, as I currently don't use it.
+This allows you to easily write custom helpers/matchers for your favorite testing framework. `MiniTest::Spec` is on my TODO list, but it is not a high priority for me personally, as I don't use it myself.
 If you need this now, write it yourself and submit a pull request - it's really easy, I promise (see `lib/json_expressions/minitest/unit/helpers.rb` for inspiration).

 ## Contributing